thomastubby/simpleRoulette/README.md

 # simpleRoulette
-a simple script i wrote that determines the outcomes of various user inputs regarding roulette
+a simple script that determines the outcomes of various user inputs regarding roulette

 This script is a simple roulette game.